TNK Straddle Strategy

 TNK thesis for this straddle

 TNK straddle positions are structurally neutral / high-volatility (long premium); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
-TNK positions also carry Energy sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move TNK alongside the broader basket even when TNK-specific fundamentals are unchanged.
+TNK positions also carry Industrials sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move TNK alongside the broader basket even when TNK-specific fundamentals are unchanged.
 Always rebuild the position from current TNK chain quotes before placing a trade.

 Frequently asked questions